amanikaca/matplotlib/README.md

+# Python Visualization Lab

+This repository is a collection of Python scripts demonstrating various types of data visualizations and interactive data apps.
+It combines both static visualizations using **Matplotlib** and web-based interactivity using **Streamlit**.

+Whether you're learning data visualization, building small apps, or experimenting with Python libraries, this repo provides practical examples of both.

+---

-# 🍇 Fruit Count Visualization using Matplotlib
+## 1. Fruit Count Visualization using Matplotlib

 This project demonstrates the use of `matplotlib` to visualize fruit count data using three different types of plots in a single window: